 Shades of Meaning

 Aggressive and assertive are not the same.
-One has a positive connotation and the other, negative.
+One has a negative connotation while the other is positive.
 We need to make sure we say exactly what we mean.
 There is a difference among laid off, downsized, fired, and sacked.

 I was talking to some writer friends, and they brought up the point of stereotypes in developing characters.
 Make sure not all your good guys are of a certain race or religion or geographic area or even gender or age.
-And watch you don’t give certain groups stereotypical characteristics.
+And be careful to avoid giving certain groups stereotypical characteristics.
 Stereotypes still exist in our society.